Table of contents

 How it works

-When you start your application, Coldbrew will register a signal handler for SIGINT and SIGTERM signals.
+When you start your application, ColdBrew will register a signal handler for SIGINT and SIGTERM signals.
 When the application receives one of these signals, it will start a graceful shutdown process.

 Graceful shutdown